The Dallas Winds

 - Inspired leadership from conductor Jerry Junkin;

 - Texas' strong band tradition providing virtuostic players.

-The DWS has received outstanding critical acclaim for its twelve compact discs on the Reference Recordings label: The Brass and the Band, Fiesta!, Holst, Fennell Favorites, Testament, Trittico, Pomp & Pipes, Beachcomber, Arnold for Band, Holidays and Epiphanies - the Music of Ron Nelson, Marches I've Missed and Garden of Dreams.
+The Winds has received outstanding critical acclaim for its 20 discs on the Reference Recordings label: The Brass and the Band, Fiesta!, Holst, Fennell Favorites, Testament, Trittico, Pomp & Pipes, Beachcomber, Arnold for Band, Holidays and Epiphanies - the Music of Ron Nelson, Marches I've Missed, Banner Saga, Crown Imperial, Horns for the Holidays, Lincolnshire Posy, Playing with Fire, Redshift, Strictly Sousa and Garden of Dreams.
 Trittico was named Best Classical Album of 1994 by the National Association of Independent Record Distributors and Arnold for Band was also nominated for this prestigious award.
-The DWS has sold over 100,000 copies of their recordings.
-In 1998, the DWS founded its own record label, Widget Records, for the release of its first self-produced album, Strictly Sousa.
+The Winds has sold over 100,000 copies of their recordings.

-National Public Radio regularly broadcasts DWS performances on the syndicated shows Performance Today and Audiophile Audition.
+National Public Radio regularly broadcasts Dallas Winds performances on the syndicated show Performance Today.